 As we can see session 2 has been opened which is a Meterpreter session.
 Use the following command to display the active sessions:

-Use the following command to switch to the Meterpreter session:
+Run the following command to interact with the newly created Meterpreter session:

 sessions -i 2